OpenDataServices/decision-pipeline/docs/principles.md

 - Representing the activities that go into shaping, progressing and resolving a decision.
 - Documenting a lack of standardisation, documentation or agreement where appropriate.
-- Building in review and revision of the product, processes and activities to named responsibilities.
+- Building in review and revision of the product, processes and activities.